zealvora/certified-kubernetes-application-developer/README.md

-# Certified Kubernetes Application Developer - KPLABS Course
+# Certified Kubernetes Application Developer - KPLABS

 This is a central document which contains all the commands and code files used throughout the video course.